From Boston to New York City: 4 Best Ways to Get There

 1. From Boston to New York by Train

 Amtrak's Acela Express train is by far the most efficient and comfortable way to get to New York from Boston.
-Leaving from South Station downtown or Boston Back Bay Station, it will take around four hours to get to Penn Station.
-The Acela exclusively has Business and First Class cars, and it comes with Wi-Fi connectivity and a café and quiet car.
-The seats have decent legroom, foldout tables for working/dining, and power outlets.
+Leaving from South Station downtown or Boston Back Bay Station, it will take around four hours to get to Manhattan's Penn Station.
+The Acela exclusively has Business and First Class cars, and it comes with free basic Wi-Fi connectivity and a café and quiet car.
+The seats have decent legroom, foldout tables for working/dining, and individual power outlets.

 Prices depend on class and departure times.
 The First Class seat comes with early boarding, a complimentary at-seat meal, and beverages; travelers will also have access to the stations' lounges.
 For the most scenic views, sit on the left side of the car.

 On weekdays, Acela trains depart hourly during rush hour.
-Budget-conscious travelers can opt for a somewhat longer (by 30 mins), but still pleasant, ride on the Amtrak Northeast Regional train, which now comes with Wi-Fi.
+Budget-conscious travelers can opt for a somewhat longer (by 30 mins), but still pleasant, ride on the Amtrak Northeast Regional train, which also comes with free basic Wi-Fi.
 The first train of the day leaves at 5:05am, and the last train departs from Boston at 9:30pm (the only train where you can check luggage).
 Otherwise, you can use the overhead storage on the other trains.

 2. From Boston to New York by Car

 Highlights: Offers freedom and flexibility, and accommodates kids and pets